byalextran/mahjong-scorekeeper/README.md

 ## Scoring

-Points are determined by faan count (see Faan-to-points table below).
+Points are determined by faan count (see faan-to-points table below).
 Points are paid depending on win type:

 - **Self-drawn**: Each of the three losers pays the self-draw amount to the winner.
 - **Discard (Full Gun)**: The discarder pays the full discard amount.